 Don’t eat big meals late at night

-- High-fat foods take a lot of work for your stomach to digest and that may keep you up.
+- High-fat foods.
+They’re a lot of work for your stomach, and that may keep you up.

 Cut down on caffeine and alcohol